sspanak/tt9/docs/user-manual.md

 All source code, documentation and the privacy policy are available on Github: [https://github.com/sspanak/tt9](https://github.com/sspanak/tt9).

 ## Initial Setup
 After installing, in order to use Traditional T9, you need to enable it as an Android keyboard.
-To do so:

-- Go to Android Settings → System → Languages → Keyboards.
-- Add Traditional T9 IME.

-_The actual menu names may vary depending on your Android version and phone._
+To do so, click on the launcher icon.
+If you need to take any action, you will see the Initial Setup screen, where you will be prompted to enable TT9 and set it as default system keyboard.

+_If you don't see the icon right after installing, restart your phone and it should appear.
+Android is trying to save some battery life by not refreshing the newly installed apps list in some cases._

 ### Enabling Predictive Mode
 With the default settings, it is only possible to type in 123 and ABC modes.
 In order to enable the Predictive mode, there are additional steps: